 Regret Minimization — To maximize your long-term happiness, prioritize projects you’d most regret not having pursued by the time you’re old and looking back at your life.

-This mental model leverages the lifehack that encompasses all others: be good to your future self.
+The Regret Minimization mental model leverages the lifehack that encompasses all others: be good to your future self.
 Our brains aren't wired to prioritize our future selves, so we need mental models to keep us disciplined.

 Bezos used Regret Minimization to break out of his Amazon flow and prioritize his own space exploration company.
 Like SpaceX, he then used First Principles to re-examine space flight from the ground up.
 His space company, Blue Origin, competes with SpaceX for NASA contracts.